bluem-development/bluem-php/README.md

 Furthermore, all generally available functions are still available.

 ### Versions before 2.0
 No changelog was recorded.
-Please refer to the [commit log](https://github.com/bluem-development/bluem-php/commits/master) for more information
+Please refer to the [commit log](https://github.com/bluem-development/bluem-php/commits/master) for more information.